1. English

 History

-Choquequirao, meaning “Cradle of Gold” in the Quechua language, is believed to have served as the administrative and military capital of the Vilcabamba region.
-During its final years, Choquequirao became a crucial defensive stronghold for the Incas as they resisted the Spanish conquest, retreating from their strongholds in Cusco and the Sacred Valley towards the jungle.
+This site is believed to have served as a administrative and military capital of the Vilcabamba region.
+In the final years of the Inca Empire, Choquequirao became a defensive stronghold for the Inca as they resisted the Spanish, as they retreated into the Sacred Valley and the jungle.

 Travel Tips For those seeking adventure and breathtaking natural landscapes, the ruins of Choquequirao are a must-visit!
 Remember to pack reliable waterproof gear, as the weather can be unpredictable depending on the season.
-Keep in mind that the ruins are situated at an altitude of 2600 meters, so the trek is recommended for individuals who consider themselves relatively fit.
+Keep in mind that the ruins are situated at a high altitude, so the trek is recommended for individuals who consider themselves relatively fit.

 Packing List Here is a list of items ranked from most to least important.
 Additionally, consult a Travel Advisor for more detailed information on what to bring.